Sanskargupta0/Rock_Paper_Scissors/README.md

 # Rock, Paper, Scissors Game

-This is a simple web-based Rock, Paper, Scissors game created using HTML, CSS, and JavaScript.
+This simple web-based Rock, Paper, Scissors game was created using HTML, CSS, and JavaScript.

 ## How to Play